wso2/docs-is/en/docs/references/evolution-of-Identity-Federation-Standards.md

 The message MUST contain an element which uniquely identifies the service provider who created the message.
-Optionally the message may contain elements such as , etc. More information regarding the message can be found in [SAML Core Specification](http://www.oasis-open.org/committees/download.php/35711/sstc-saml-core-errata-2.0-wd-06-diff.pdf) .
+Optionally the message may contain elements such as, etc. More information regarding the message can be found in [SAML Core Specification](http://www.oasis-open.org/committees/download.php/35711/sstc-saml-core-errata-2.0-wd-06-diff.pdf) .